jonathan-priebe/pkmn-wfc-server-docker-setup/README.md

 4. **Updates**: Keep Docker and base images updated
 5. **Backups**: Regular database backups

+## Legal Notice / Disclaimer

+This project is an independent, non-commercial fan project for game preservation and educational purposes.
+It is not affiliated with, endorsed by, or connected to Nintendo Co., Ltd., The Pokémon Company, Game Freak, or any of their subsidiaries.

+### Important Legal Information

+- **No Commercial Use**: This server is provided free of charge for personal, non-commercial use only
+- **Educational Purpose**: Created for learning about network protocols and game preservation
+- **No Official Content**: Does not distribute, host, or provide any Nintendo proprietary software, ROMs, or game files
+- **Legitimate Ownership**: Users must own legitimate copies of the games they wish to use with this server
+- **Trademark Notice**: All trademarks, service marks, trade names, and logos referenced are the property of their respective owners

+### Warranty Disclaimer

+This software is provided "as is" without warranty of any kind, express or implied.
+Use at your own risk.

+### Takedown Policy

+If you represent Nintendo, The Pokémon Company, or any related entity and have concerns about this project, please contact [your contact info] before taking legal action.
+We will cooperate fully with any legitimate requests.

+---

+**This is a fan preservation project.
+Please support the official Pokémon games and Nintendo products!**

 ## Credits

 This project builds upon the excellent work of: